SSWConsulting/SSW.People.Profiles/Jean-Thirion/Jean-Thirion.md

 <br/>

-Jean is **highly motivated**, with strong technical skills, which allows him to understand and convert complex business requirements into software solutions.
+Jean is highly motivated, with strong technical skills, which allows him to understand and convert complex business requirements into software solutions.
 He is also able to use his expertise and experience to suggest best practices applicable for any given scenario.

 <br/>